Friedrich Engelhorn: Later years

-After quarrels with his partners, Engelhorn moved from the managing to the supervisory board of BASF in 1884 and left the company a year later.
+After quarrels with his partners, Engelhorn moved from managing to the supervisory board of BASF in 1884 and left the company a year later.
 In 1883 he had already bought the medical firm ’’Boehringer und Söhne’’ in Mannheim.
 In the same year, his oldest son became head of this factory.

 Engelhorn was a member of the supervisory boards of other companies like the ’’Deutsche Zelluloidfabrik’’ (German Celluloidfactory) in Eilenburg in Saxonia, too.

 On 11 March 1902 Friedrich Engelhorn died in Mannheim.
 He was a Christian.

 In 1957 the new commercial department of BASF, which is a high-rise of 101 meters and a landmark of the Ludwigshafen site, was named after him.